RoboJackets/robocup-software/firmware/speedgate/README.txt

 When running, press UP to clear the display or DOWN to power off.
 Speeds are displayed in mm/s, with a space separating meters from millimeters.
 The first character in a measurement is an arrow indicating the direction the object was moving.
+Pressing RIGHT will change the display to the time in microseconds of the last reading (mod 1e6).

 Displays:
 	------		Measurement not started or in progress